robertrau/piflySetupScript/README.md

     SoX - Audio Resample
     matplotlib - Plot Library for Python

+## Acknowledgments
+The PiFly hardware and software would not have been possible without the kind efforts of the following.

+    • My family for putting up with me spening a pile of money on the PiFly hardware and tons of time over the last year making it real.
+    • My oldest son, without his efforts and patients I would still be writing the worst code ever and for his work on the PiFly library.
+    • The Raspberry Pi organization for taking on a huge effort and providing the world with a succesful learning vehicle.
+    • Imperial College Robotics Society for their vision to turn a digital computer into an analog RF modulator.
+    • fotografAle for converting pifm into a modulator sutable for amateur radio use.
+    • Lady Ada, Phil Burgess, and the Adafruit team for the software to do pushbutton shutdown and the Audio PWM tutorial.
+    • www.axllent.org for showing me how to make any USB FLASH drive auto mount writable.
+    • KM4EFP for pkt2wave to support packet radio
+    • Brian Ho for gpio_alt
+    • The University of Edinburgh, Centre for Speech Technology Research, for festival speech software
+    • The SoX team
+    • The matplotlib team
+    • The scrot team
+    • The i2c-tools team
+    • The whole open source hardware and software community.
+God bless them all.

 ## PiFly Hardware Features
 **• Power:** Designed to run on 3.2 to 12 volts, it is intended to run on one to three LiPo cells, but any power supply will do.
 A single power supply powers the Raspberry Pi, the HAT board, and its USB device from a 5 volt 2 amp buck-boost switching power supply.
 (The four high current outputs require at least 4.5 volts; i.e. two or three LiPo cells)